wikipathways/wikipathways.github.io/help.md

 </div>
 <div id="search">
 <h1>Search for Pathways</h1>
-<p>The WikiPathways collection can be searched by gene symbol, pathway name or other keywords, either directly in the Search field at the top of each page and on the front page, or using the <a href="/browse/table.html">table view</a>.
+<p>The WikiPathways collection can be searched by gene symbol, pathway name or other keywords, either directly in the Search field at the top of each page and on the front page, or using the <a href="/browse/table.html">Table</a> view.
 For example, search for your favorite pathway by a word from the title (i.e. "Statin"), or your favorite gene either by symbol (i.e. "BRCA1").</p>

-<p>The <a href="/browse/table.html">table view</a> of the current collection offers a nice way to interactively explore pathways by searching for various parameters.
-The table displays all pathways, and entering for example keywords, WPIDs or other parameters in the search fields at the top of each column filters the table.
-For example:</p>
+<p>The <a href="/browse/table.html">Table</a> view of the current collection offers a nice way to interactively explore pathways by searching for various parameters.
+The table displays all pathways, and offers search fields at the top of each column filters the table.
+Additional sort options become available when the filtered set is fewer than 200 pathways.
+Example usage:</p>
 <ul>
 <li>To see all pathways related to adipogenesis in humans, type <b>adipogenesis</b> in the search field at the top of the <b>Pathway Title</b> column, and type <b>Homo sapiens</b> in the search field at the top of the <b>Organism</b> column.</li>
 <li>To see all mouse pathways edited in 2022, type <b>Mus musculus</b> in the search field at the top of the <b>Organism</b> column and type <b>2022</b> in the search field at the top of the <b>Last Edited</b> column.</li>
 </ul>
 <div id="browse">
 <h1>Browse Pathways</h1>
-<p>The <a href="/browse/filters.html">browse page</a> displays content in either gallery or list view, which can be filtered by a combination of parameters.
-For example:</p>
+<p>The <a href="/browse/filters.html">Filters</a> page displays content in either gallery or list view, which can be filtered by multiple categories.
+Additional sort options become available when the filtered set is fewer than 200 pathways.
+Example usage:</p>
 <ul>
 <li>To see all human pathways cancer pathways sorted by newest pathway, select <b>Homo sapiens</b> from <b>Organism</b>, <b>disease of cellular proliferation</b> from <b>Disease Ontology</b> and click the <b>Date</b> button at the top.</li>
 <li>To see all yeast classic metabolic pathways sorted by title, select <b>Saccharomyces cerevisiae</b> from <b>Organism</b>, <b>classic metabolic pathway</b> from <b>Pathway Ontology</b>, then click the <b>Title</b> button at the top.</li>